otlaitil/web-with-ruby/stage-1/assignment.md

 end
 ```

 and create a `config.ru` file to enable starting the server after this change.
 The file is attached to this assignment.

-If you decide to name the `app.rb` and `class WebApp` differently, you need to adjust the `config.ru` file to match.
+If you decide to name the `app.rb` and `class WebApp` differently, you need to
+adjust the `config.ru` file to match.

+After creating the `config.ru` file you can start the web server with a tool
+`rackup` by executing the command `rackup` or running `make server`.

 ### Deployment